Spiritual and Emotional Growth: Nine Spiritual Truths

 5. Go to Confession...Again!

 People stay away from this sacrament in droves.
 Why?
 Some, because no one ever taught them the value of regular confessions.
 Others, because they’re afraid to admit, even to themselves, what they’ve done wrong.
 "If we say we have no sin in us, we’re deceiving ourselves, but if we acknowledge our sins, He can be trusted to cleanse us."
 (1 John 1:8-9) The Sacrament of Reconciliation does more than forgive our sins.
 It pulls them out by the roots.
 In confession, Jesus heals not just the pain of our guilt, but the hurt and confusion that tempted us in the first place.
 It’s the sacrament of peace.
-We come away from that encounter with the priest who speaks for God, feeling light and free and peaceful... for a while.
+We come away from our encounter with a priest who speaks for God, feeling light and free and peaceful... for a while.
 But soon we need to go again, because progress is never in a straight line.
 The Church knows we grow not just by our successes but by our failures, and we need to keep getting up and getting back in the fight.
 By doing so, we will gradually grow a new heart.

 6. Don’t Be Lazy